 CMX administration is operated over a Telnet connection between Windows client and the server to be administered.
 Telnet is a TCP/IP protocol lacking any security, i.e. data is transmitted over the network without encryption.
 This applies especially to user IDs and the related passwords.

-To improve security, we strongly recommend the use of IPSec, a standardized security protocol for IP.
-This is especially important where the administration client and the host to be administered are not located in a private LAN.
+To improve security, we strongly recommend the use of SSL/TLS or IPSec.
+This is especially important where the administration client and the communication server are not located in a private LAN.